 Elise Cowan

-I include in this selection of female Beats one who you will not find in many other resources, for she was not a great writer, but she helps to explain why there were not a great many female Beats.
-Elise Cowan’s example explains why perhaps it is not the prejudices of today that preclude the inclusion of women in the literary anthologies, but rather explains why there just weren’t that many female Beats.
+I include in this selection of female Beats one who you will not find in many other resources.
+Elise Cowan’s story perhaps explains why it is not the prejudices of today that preclude the inclusion of women in literary anthologies, but rather that there just weren’t that many female Beats.

 Cowan was the girlfriend of Allen Ginsberg when he was trying to be straight.
 She helped introduce Kerouac and Johnson, and was best friends with Johnson herself.